Ninja-Squad/ninja-squad.github.com/_posts/2015-03-11-quizzie-spring.md

 layout: post
 title: "What we learnt from Quizzie: Spring"
 author: jbnizet
-tags: ["ninja squad", "quizzie", "spring"]
+tags: ["Ninja Squad", "quizzie", "spring"]
 description: "Last week, I proudly announced Quizzie, and explained that doing it was a great way to learn new things.
 In this post and future posts, I'll share some of the things we learnt by making Quizzie.
 And I'll start with Spring."
 ---